Allstate vs. Progressive: Which one is the cheapest?

 Allstate vs. Progressive: The bottom line

-Both Allstate and Progressive are good insurance companies, but if getting the lowest rates is your priority, Progressive might be the best option for you.
-However, it's always a good idea to look beyond just the price and compare quotes from multiple companies to find the best car insurance for your needs.
+Both Allstate and Progressive are solid insurance companies, but if rates are what matter most to you, Progressive may be the choice for you.
+However, we always recommend considering more than just rates to find the best car insurance for your needs and comparing quotes from multiple companies.

 Methodology